-Hillel Newman, arguing against Fraenkel’s famous thesis concerning the “closure” of the Talmudic story, conducted a comparative analysis of this tale.
-He chose this story as one of the stories which Fraenkel analysed, in order to elucidate it with the aid of a non-rabbinic parallel from PS.
+Hillel Newman, arguing against Yonah Fraenkel’s famous thesis concerning the “closure” of the talmudic story, chose to conduct a comparative analysis of this tale, and to elucidate it with the aid of a nonrabbinic parallel from PS.
 Newman first noted that Moschos relates a story he heard from a woman named Mary on the Greek island of Samos, who told him a tale of a Christian woman of Nisibis in Babylonia who was married to a pagan:

 They possessed fifty miliarisia.
-One day, the husband said to his wife: ‘Let us lend out that money and get some advantage from it, for in drawing on it a little at a time, we are going to spend it all.’
-The wife answered: ‘If you insist on lending this money, come: lend it to the God of the Christians.’
-He said to her: ‘Well, where is this God of the Christians, so we can lend it to him?’
-She said: ‘I will show you.
-Not only shall you not lose your money, but it shall even earn interest for you and the capital shall be doubled.’
-He said to her: ‘Come on then; show me and we will lend to him.”
+One day, the husband said to his wife: “Let us lend out that money and get some advantage from it, for in drawing on it a little at a time, we are going to spend it all.”
+The wife answered: “If you insist on lending this money, come: lend it to the God of the Christians.”
+He said to her: “Well, where is this God of the Christians, so we can lend it to him?”
+She said: “I will show you.
+Not only shall you not lose your money, but it shall even earn interest for you and the capital shall be doubled.”
+He said to her: “Come on then; show me and we will lend to him.”

-Summing up the lengthy plot: The woman takes her husband to the church of Nisibis, where he gives his money to the poor.
+To sum up the lengthy plot: The woman takes her husband to the church of Nisibis, where he gives his money to the poor.
 Three months later, unable to meet his own expenses, the husband returns to the church, where he finds a coin on the floor.
 His wife sends him off to buy food.
 He buys bread, wine, and fish, and when his wife opens the fish, she finds within it a precious gem.
 He sells the gem for three hundred miliarisia.
 Next, we read the internal analysis:

-Filled with wonder at the goodness of God, she said to him: ‘Oh husband, see how good and generous and affluent is the God of the Christians!
+Filled with wonder at the goodness of God, she said to him: “Oh husband, see how good and generous and affluent is the God of the Christians!
 Look how he has not merely returned to you the fifty miliarisia you lent him together with interest, but in only a few days has given you the capital multiplied by six!
-Know therefore that there is no other God, neither on earth nor in heaven, but him alone.’
-Convinced by this miracle and learning the truth by experience, he immediately became a Christian and glorified our God and Saviour, Jesus Christ, with the Father and the Holy Spirit...”
+Know therefore that there is no other God, neither on earth nor in heaven, but him alone.”
+Convinced by this miracle and learning the truth by experience, he immediately became a Christian and glorified our God and Saviour, Jesus Christ, with the Father and the Holy Spirit.

 Newman explains: